Confirmation - Junior High

 "The sacraments are efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
 The visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament."
 (Catechism of the Catholic Church, 1131).

-In other words, sacraments are visible signs that make present an invisible reality; this invisible reality is the gift of grace.
+In other words, sacraments are visible signs that make present an invisible reality; this invisible reality is the gift of grace and grace needs the cooperation of the recipient.
 Whenever a sacrament is celebrated the visible part we see brings about the invisible reality that is taking place.
-Confirmation is one a sacrament of initiation.
+Confirmation is the final sacrament of initiation into the Catholic Church.

 Preparation for the Sacrament of Confirmation

-During preparation for Confirmation in the junior high or high school years, youth receive two years of religious formation and specialized sacramental preparation.
-This sacramental preparation takes the form of retreats, special assignments and content specific workshops.
+During preparation for Confirmation in the junior high or high school years, youth are required by the Diocese of Joliet to receive two years of religious formation and specialized sacramental preparation.
+This sacramental preparation takes the form of retreats, special assignments and content specific lessons and workshops.
 The content specific workshops are intended for youth and their parents.
-Events addended WITH parent or sponsor also count toward the "Explore Four" requirement.
+Confirmation Preparation events or large gatherings must be attended WITH a parent or sponsor and would qualify for an "Explore Four" with a submitted reflection.

 CONFIRMATION REQUIREMENTS